 MY THEORIES OF OKCUPID AND 'LOVE'

 I've had my profile up here about a year-and-a-half, met about 2 dozen folks, and not really come close to a 'mutual match'.
-The preponderance of 'not-clicking' has led me to be very passive here.
 I very very rarely send out messages these days, and I only get msgs. once in a blue moon.
 I do usually reply to folks in my geographic vicinity who seem sincere unless I find some "hm, I really don't see how this could work" stuff in the profile (which, btw, is a bit more likely to be a conclusion I won't meet your expectations rather than vice versa.)

 Ah.
 Expectations.
 At this milepost on the Highway of Life I'm not expecting bells and rockets when I meet someone, nor am I expecting to ring chimes or ignite lift-off in anyone else.
-I've met a couple women I might have immediately gone gaga over if we were both, say, 30, but nothing remotely resembling even a single 'ga' manifested in moi.
+I've met a couple women I might have immediately gone gaga over if we were both, say, 30, but nothing remotely resembling even a single 'ga' has manifested in my more, ahh, mature sensibility.
 I find my enthusiasm fueled mainly by having what I consider an engaging conversation, and secondarily by the impression that I've met a good person I can respect and even admire.

 I don't expect any kind of affection to develop quickly.
 I'm more of an 'open book' than most people, but I'm also enough of an 'odd duck' that it tends to take awhile for people to 'figure me out.'
 I'm also on the socially awkward and self-conscious side when meeting new people, which tends to manifest itself in me talking too much, which tends to create a not-very-accurate impression of my actual character.

 Ah.
 Connection.
 I seem to be in the minority of Y-chromosome equipped homo sapiens in that 'hotness' has never been a big thing for me.
-In my younger days, when I 'fell' for someone, I always lead with my heart, then my big head, and the little head had little or nothing to do with it.
-Not being all that Eros-driven, one of the reasons I'll decline to msg. folks the robot recommends (when I do take a look), is if they have high expectations of 'hotness' (especially with any interest in 'kink' - rape fantasies and the like - this not being any sort of moral judgement on my part, just something that's not in my nature).
+In my younger days, when I 'fell' for someone, I always lead with my heart, then my big head — and the little head had little or nothing to do with it.
+Not being all that Eros-driven, one of the reasons I'll decline to msg. folks the robot recommends (when I do take a look), is if they have high expectations of 'hotness' (either in looks or... behavior).

-And as I've aged I've re-evaluated the whole Ideal of Romantic Love thing.
+And as I've aged I've re-evaluated the whole Ideal of Romantic Love.
 I like emotional stability, prefer peace to turmoil, and have both felt and witnessed enough storm damage from the winds of Big Romance.
 I should say, if Big Romance happens, it's not something I'd shy away from in fear, it's just not a primary goal for me.
-I guess what I'd like more than anything is the kind of relationship that keeps couples happily married after 20 years: long after initial passions yield to aging and seeing how each looks when they get up in the morning, after all the familiarity of sharing the trivia of everyday life, and finding a reason to still care very deeply despite the toilet seat not always being lifted, or your mate's affection for that CD that makes your ears hurt.
+I guess what I'd like more than anything is the kind of relationship that keeps couples happily married after 20 years: long after initial passions yield to aging.
+When you know how each looks when they get up in the morning, when the trivia of your everyday lives are overly familiar, when you still care very deeply despite the toilet seat not always being lifted, or your mate playing that CD that makes your ears hurt.
 Working, lasting 'partnership' I guess.

 Finally, back to the whole 'unless I find something overtly negative I'll hand in there until you call it quits' approach.
-Here's my Most Private Thing I'm Willing To Admit on OKC: I'm zero-for-lifetime in initiating relationships.
-On those occasions in my youth when did go gaga over someone, they either weren't interested at all, or were somewhat interested but not-quite-ready-to-be-gagaed-over.
-So every meaningful relationship I've had has started with a woman being interested enough in me to ask me out and be fairly persistent, as it usually took me some time to come around to the idea.
+Here's my Most Private Thing I'm Willing To Admit on OKC: Every meaningful relationship I've had has started with a woman being interested enough in me to ask me out and be fairly persistent, as it usually took me some time to come around to the idea.
 The thing is, I almost always did.

-The happiest moments of my life occurred in that even-going-grocery-shopping-was-awesome relationship I mentioned above, which took a good bit of convincing and persistence for me to enter into.
 I know people who believe only rapid love is True Love, and consider the proposition 'you can learn to love someone' is merely a rationalization for 'settling.'
 Perhaps for them; not for me.
-Thus (granting that there may be a certain illogic in this) a big part of my 'I'll keep meeting until it doesn't work for you' approach is that I want to give someone the opportunity to figure out that they like ME, even if my enthusiasm seems less-than-total, as if that should happen, I fully expect I would respond in kind.
+Thus (granting that there may be a certain illogic in this) a big part of my 'I'll keep meeting until it doesn't work for you' approach is that I want to give someone the opportunity to figure out that they like ME, even if my enthusiasm seems less-than-total.
+Since, if that should happen, I fully expect I would respond in kind.

 EVEN MORE ABOUT ME! :-)